gaepdit/db-helper/Readme.md

 ### The `DBUtilities` Class

-This class does not need to be instantiated.
-It includes two shared functions to simplify handling of NULL values in database data (DBNull).
+This class does not need to be instantiated and only includes shared functions:

+* `GetNullable(Of T)` converts a database value to a generic, useable .NET value, handling DBNull appropriately
+* `GetNullableDateTime` converts a database value to a nullable DateTime object, handling DBNull appropriately

 ## How can I help make it better?